-- 1. To review reading from a file. - 2.
-To use records (an instance of a struct) - 3.
-To create an array dynamically. (array of structs) - 4.
-To use enumerated types in a useful manner.
+- 1. To review reading from a file.

+- 2. To use records.

+- 3. To create an array dynamically.

+- 4. To use enumerated types in an useful manner.

 The Problem

 You are hired by the state of Florida to decide who gets winnings for the Florida Lottery.
 The state has a system that automatically creates a file that contains the name of each ticket purchaser along with the combination of 6 distinct numbers picked by that person.
 Your job is to use this file in determining everyone's winnings.
 In particular, here is the payout for matching a certain number of values: